 Weis declares quarterly dividend

-SUNBURY, Pa.
-The board of directors at Weis Markets approved a quarterly dividend of 29 cents per share to shareholders of record as of Nov.
-5, payable on Nov.
-19.
+SUNBURY, Pa. — The board of directors at Weis Markets declared a quarterly dividend of 30 cents per share, the retailer said Thursday.